cpb-/password-encryption/README.md

 * Gnu `gcc`
 * Gnu C library with development headers (`libc-dev-bin`), note that the `crypt` library from the GlibC is used during compilation.

-The `Makefile` does only build the `hash` executable file but does not copy it into any other directory.
+The `Makefile` does only build the `hasher` executable file but does not copy it into any other directory.
 You may need to copy it by-hand in a directory listed in the `PATH` environment variable if you prefer.

-Otherwise simply call the program with the `./hash <password>` syntax.
+Otherwise simply call the program with the `./hasher <password>` syntax.

 ## Usage

-Calling `hash <password>` will display a SHA-512 hashed version of the given password.
+Calling `hasher <password>` will display a SHA-512 hashed version of the given password.

 ### Options